 - Find out all about some of the other beautiful churches to visit in Europe

 Recommended tours to the Duomo

 I can’t describe the awe you feel when you see this statue.
 It is perfection.
-It was craved out of one piece of white marble between 1501 and 1504 by the genius that was Michelangelo.
-The 14 foot statue depicts the Biblical David about to slay the giant Goliath.
+It was carved out of one piece of white marble between 1501 and 1504 by the genius that was Michelangelo.
+The 14-foot statue depicts the Biblical David about to slay the giant Goliath.

 Do yourself a favour if you are going to Florence and go and see David at the Accademia.

 There are more of Michelangelo’s statues in the Accademia.
 His slaves or prisoners show how he created his sculptures with the figures seemingly freeing themselves from the marble. ”Every block of stone has a statue inside it and it is the task of the sculptor to discover it.”
 (Michelangelo)

 Last but not least in the Accademia there is Giambologna’s “Rape of the Sabine Women”.
 This is the plaster model he made before carving the statue out of marble.
 The marble statue stands in the Piazza Della Signoria beside the copy of David.

 Tips for visiting the Accademia